lsetiawan/lsetiawan/README.md

 ---

 I am a Research Software Engineer at the University of Washington with a strong focus in designing, developing, and maintaining scientific data analysis systems.
 I am a contributor to various open source software.
-I love to learn new technologies and apply them in my work.
+I learning new technologies and apply them in my work.

 - 🔭 I’m currently working on <a href="https://interactiveoceans.washington.edu/">Interactive Oceans Data Portal</a>.